-We evaluated the competence of the external valuers, which included consideration of their qualifications and expertise.
+We evaluated the competence of the external valuers, which included due consideration of their qualifications and expertise.

-We met the external valuers to discuss the valuation approach adopted and the judgements made in arriving at the property valuations.
-We obtained an understanding of changes in the methodology where the approach or assumptions differed from those used in prior years.
+We discussed with the external valuers the valuation approach adopted, the key valuation assumptions and other judgements made in arriving at their conclusions with respect to the property valuations.
+We obtained an overall understanding of any changes in the valuation methodology adopted in any circumstance where the approach varied from prior years.